alankar23/alankar23.github.io/etcd-backup.md

     Path:          /var/lib/etcd
     HostPathType:  DirectoryOrCreate
 ```
+### etcd Version:

-We need the etcd version by looking at the image tag.
+The etcd version can be found in the image tag of the pod:

     Image:registry.k8s.io/etcd:3.5.12-0

-And certificates paths
+### Certificates:
+Ensure you have the correct certificate paths to access etcd securely:

 	--cert-file=/etc/kubernetes/pki/etcd/server.crt
 	--key-file=/etc/kubernetes/pki/etcd/server.key
 	--trusted-ca-file=/etc/kubernetes/pki/etcd/ca.crt
+### Certificate Host Location:

-And their host location in `Volumes` section
+The certificate files are mounted from the host to the pod, as seen in the `Volumes` section

   Volumes:
     etcd-certs: